NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 ##  Additional OpenStudio Plug-in Tools

 #### About OpenStudio
-For information on the SketchUp Plug-in version go to `Plugins->OpenStudio->About OpenStudio`.
+For information on the SketchUp Plug-in version go to `Extensions->OpenStudio->About OpenStudio`.

 ![About Dialog](img/plugin_reference_guide/about_plugin.png)

 *Above: Screenshot of SketchUp showing the about dialog path and window*

 #### Preferences
-For information on the SketchUp Plug-in version go to `Plugins->OpenStudio->Preferences`.
+For information on the SketchUp Plug-in version go to `Extensions->OpenStudio->Preferences`.

 ![Preferences Dialog](img/plugin_reference_guide/preferences.png)

 *Above: The Preferences dialog enables you to set options related to updates, new thermal zone creation, user scripts, text editor, template OSM files, and the EnergyPlus engine.*

 #### Check for Update
-Check to see if you are using the most current release of the OpenStudio SketchUp Plugin by going to `Plugins->OpenStudio->Check For Update`.
+Check to see if you are using the most current release of the OpenStudio SketchUp Plugin by going to `Extensions->OpenStudio->Check For Update`.

 ![Update Dialog](img/plugin_reference_guide/updates.png)